-Gilead recently updated the Supplier Code of Conduct in March 2024 to further strengthen its commitment to human rights.
-In 2022, Gilead US initiated an enterprise-wide reassessment of how to ensure broader adoption of our Supplier Code of Conduct and implemented additional procedures such as conducting gap assessments and prioritizing further engagement with suppliers that have not yet signed.
+Gilead updated the Supplier Code of Conduct in March 2024 to further strengthen its commitment to human rights.

+In 2022, Gilead US initiated an enterprise-wide reassessment of how to ensure broader adoption of our Supplier Code of Conduct.
+Since that time, Gilead has made further improvements to processes.
+Willingness of prospective suppliers to comply with the Supplier Code of Conduct is considered as part of selection criteria in many procurement processes, and adherence to the Supplier Code of Conduct is expressly considered during annual business reviews with select suppliers.
+Gilead has also implemented additional procedures such as conducting gap assessments and prioritizing further engagement with suppliers that have not yet signed.

-The Supplier Code of Conduct is available to all Gilead suppliers to access on Gilead US's website, and steps are underway to strengthen its dissemination processes, primarily through enhanced onboarding and contract templates.
+The Supplier Code of Conduct is available to all Gilead suppliers to access on the Gilead US website, and steps are underway to strengthen its dissemination processes, primarily through enhanced onboarding and contract templates.